 SEO has evolved considerably over the years, and as such, SEO metrics have evolved as well.
-Measuring your results is a critical component of any SEO campaign, which is why there are 5 key SEO KPIs you should track in 2018.
+Measuring your results is a critical component of any SEO campaign, which is why there are 5 key SEO KPIs you should constantly monitor.

 KPIs are Key Performance Indicators.
-These are measurable values assigned to a campaign or marketing channel which are then used to evaluate whether your campaign achieves its key objectives.
+These are measurable values assigned to a campaign or marketing channel which are then used to evaluate whether your campaign achieved its key objectives.

 Here are the 5 most important SEO KPIs: